 Overall, coral and snail surface microbiomes are distinct from one another even when living in close association.
 Microbiome sharing does occur between the two invertebrate groups and is most prominent on host coral P. damicornis.
 However, microbiome sharing is not host-dependent across all snail species.
 Corallivorous epibiotic gastropods cannot be ruled out for their increased disease vector potential.
 Even though the coral surface mucus layer harbors higher abundances of microbes with antimicrobial properties than epibiotic snails, coral disease researchers will benefit from further investigation into the vector potential of other epibiotic invertebrates and mobile corallivores in coral reef ecosystems.

 Schmeltzer, Emily R., "Microbiome Sharing Between Reef-Building Corals and Associated Epibiotic Gastropods in French Polynesia" (2016).
-Capstone Projects and Theses.
+Capstone Projects and Master's Theses.
 72.